Navigate maternity and parental leave with confidence with our calculators, guides, and templates designed for UK employees

 Flexible Working Rights

-• Can make 2 requests in any 12-month period
+• Can make 2 requests per year

 • Employer must respond within 2 months